 Laws to Follow When Serving a 3-Day Notice to Quit in Texas

 When serving an eviction notice to a tenant, disregarding the law could turn out to be costly.
-As such, you need to know when and how to serve it.
+As such, you need to know when and how to serve these Texas eviction notices.

 As per Texas law, you must wait two days prior to charging your tenants a late fee.
 That being said, the law doesn’t have a similar requirement when it comes to serving the 3-Day Notice to Quit.

-This means that you can serve the tenant the notice immediately the day after the rent becomes due.
+This means that you can serve eviction notices immediately the day after the rent becomes due.
 So, if the rent is due on the 1st of every month, then tenants must pay it on the 1st.
 It doesn’t matter where the due date will fall, either – whether it’ll be a holiday or a weekend.

-If the tenant pays the rent a day after it’s due, it’s considered late.
-As such, you may be able to begin the eviction proceedings immediately.
+If the tenant pays after the day of past due rent, it’s considered late.
+As such, you may be able to begin the eviction procedures immediately after the grace period ends.

-Of course, it’s possible you may have a lease that says otherwise.
-For instance, the lease may allow tenants to pay rent during a business day when the due date falls on a holiday or weekend.
-So, in such a case, you can only begin the eviction process if the tenant pays rent two business days later.
+Of course, it’s possible you may have a rental agreement that says otherwise.
+For instance, the Texas rental agreement may allow tenants to pay rent later after a grace period of a business day when the due date falls on a holiday or weekend.
+So, in such a case, you can only begin the eviction process if the tenant pays rent two business days later as per the lease agreement terms.

 So, how should you serve an eviction notice to your tenant?
 Here’s how if you’re a Texas landlord: